 Carol Cooke is a Paralympic Gold Medalist in Cycling from Australia.
-She has authored a book ‘Finding your Inner Gold’ where she talks about rediscovering oneself and how to create a winning mindset.
-Besides being an Author, she is dedicated to doing public service as a Motivational Speaker and inspires people to restore courage, dare to overcome ones fears and be an achiever.
+She has authored a book ‘Finding your Inner Gold’ in which she talks about rediscovering oneself and how to create a winning mindset.
+Besides being an author, Carol is dedicated to doing public service as a Motivational Speaker and inspires people to restore courage, dare to overcome ones fears and be an achiever.

-Carol was a National level swimmer while growing up and a high performing girl in sports.
-Post her marriage one day, she was diagnosed with Multiple Sclerosis (MS) andwas told by the physicians ‘life is never going to be normal for you’.
-MS, a condition in which most give up, she fought hard and continued with her sporting activities.
+Carol was a National level swimmer while growing-up, and a high performing girl in sports.
+Post her marriage, one day, she was diagnosed with Multiple Sclerosis (MS) and was told by the physicians ‘life is never going to be normal for you’.
+MS, a condition in which most people give -up hope, Carol fought hard and continued with her sporting activities.
 She got success first in Rowing and than in Cycling.
 Despite her severe condition, her choice of being involved in physical activities resulted her in winning many competitions at National and International level.

 - 2018 Victorian Female Para Cyclist of the Year